jmgomezsoriano/filedatasource/README.md

 # File data-source
-Convert several file data sources (like typical CSV or Excel) to Python objects or dictionaries in an easy way.
+Convert several file data sources (like typical CSV or Excel files) to Python objects or dictionaries easily.

 ## Install